SaurabPoudel/sarama/README.md

 # Learning Kafka basics with Golang

-This is a simple project to implement Kafka producer and consumer in Go.
+ Simple implementation of Kafka producer and consumer in Go.

 ## What is Kafka?
 Kafka is a distributed event streaming platform.
 It is used for handling real-time data streaming, message queues, publishing/subscribing, and much more.